kouyx/Codewars/README.md

-# Codewars Challenge
+# Coding Challenge
-Challenges accepted in Codewars.
+Challenges accepted in Codewars and Leetcode.